 Later I evolved to black pipe placed out in the sun.

-for obvious reasons, such as waiting till 11am when the water in the
+obvious reasons, such as waiting till 11am when the water in the pipe was

-photos is actually over 200 feet of thick-walled hard poly pipe,
+actually over 200 feet of thick-walled hard poly pipe, typically used for

 When the hot water ran out, the shower was over.

-have been a breeze due to a fire-wood stove adaption.
+breeze due to a fire-wood stove adaption.
 The Stove has

-its own page allocated toward explaining what worked, and
+its own page allocated toward explaining what worked, and what did

-and going strong without the need for refrigerators, instead they are
+going strong without the need for refrigerators, instead they are used as cupboards.

 Alternative means for refrigeration are used in the winter time, when